pellse/assembler/README.md

         Flux<Transaction> transactionFlux=assembler.assemble(getCustomers());
 ```
-The code snippet above demonstrates the process of first retrieving all customers, followed by the concurrent retrieval of all billing information and orders (in a single query) associated with the previously retrieved customers, as defined by the assembler rules.
+The code snippet above demonstrates the process of first retrieving all customers, followed by the concurrent retrieval of all billing information and orders (in a single query) associated with the previously retrieved customers, as defined by the CohereFlux rules.
 The final step involves aggregating each customer, their respective billing information, and list of order items (related by the same customer id) into a `Transaction` object.
 This results in a reactive stream (`Flux`) of `Transaction` objects.

 [:arrow_up:](#table-of-contents)